|

 If you've ever had food poisoning caused by Salmonella bacteria, you know it's unpleasant but typically goes away within two to three days.
 You may not know that these bacteria sicken more than a million people in the US each year — and can be deadly for some.

-Salmonellosis - Wikipedia
+Salmonellosis Fact Sheet - PA.GOV

 |